bruvellu/3d-tutorial/README.md

 ## Citation

 Vellutini, Bruno C. 2025.
-3D-Tutorial: Visualization of 3D Data in Fiji Using Built-in Tools and the Plugin 3Dscript.
-GitHub. <https://github.com/bruvellu/3d-tutorial> (Zenodo archive and DOI will be available soon).
+3D Tutorial: Visualization of 3D Data in Fiji Using Built-in Tools and the Plugin 3Dscript.
+Zenodo. <https://doi.org/10.5281/zenodo.18070016>.

 ## License